 Cooked beets will last for 4 days in an airtight container in the fridge or up to 3 months in the freezer.

-More Instant Pot Cooking Basics
+More Instant Pot Vegetables

 These are all part of the Cooking 101 Recipes collection: